LifePaths Counseling Center

 Our counseling center is in Littleton, in unincorporated Jefferson County (Jeffco) and areas close to us are Columbine, Ken Caryl, Roxborough, Chatfield, Lakewood, Morrison, and Highlands Ranch.
-We also have counselors that can see you at two locations in Denver, as well as a location in Centennial (within the Denver Tech Center).

 ” Nothing is impossible.
 The word itself says, ‘I’m possible.’ ” –Audrey Hepburn

 We are committed to helping you improve your life.
 In other words, our counselors help you be your best self, feel more connected with the people you care about, and find solutions to problems you are facing.
 We’ve helped many people meet the goals that are most important to them.